Human-Machine Intelligent Systems Lab

 Human Pose Estimation through WiFi

-Research independent study in natural language processing techniques and applications, including retrieval-augmented approaches.
+Research independent study applying natural language processing techniques — including retrieval-augmented approaches — to parse and analyze the Taino language.
 Conducted by three students (CS394).
+This work was conducted from 2023 to 2024.

 Virtual Museum Environments